19hours/sg-statutes/Acts/Coroners Act.md

 ### Savings and transitional provisions

 50\.—(1) A person who, immediately before 2nd January 2011, was a Coroner appointed under section 10 of the Subordinate Courts Act (Cap.
-321) shall be deemed to be a Coroner appointed under section 3(1) of this Act.
+321) in force immediately before 2nd January 2011 shall be deemed to be a Coroner appointed under section 3(1) of this Act.

 (2) The provisions of this Act shall apply in relation to any investigation or inquiry into the death of any person conducted on or after 2nd January 2011, whether the death of the person occurred before, on or after 2nd January 2011.

 (3) For a period of 2 years after 2nd January 2011, the Minister may, by regulations, prescribe such additional provisions of a savings or transitional nature consequent on the enactment of this Act as he may consider necessary or expedient.

+[Act 5 of 2014 wef 07/03/2014]

 FIRST SCHEDULE